Search other topics…

 Sleep restriction therapy (SRT) is designed to consolidate sleep and increase the body's drive to sleep.
 It involves temporarily limiting the time spent in bed to match the actual amount of sleep a person is getting.
 This might sound counterintuitive, but the idea is to create a mild sleep deprivation that makes sleep more efficient.

 Over time, as sleep becomes more consolidated, the time in bed is gradually increased.
-This method helps to improve sleep efficiency, which is the ratio of time spent asleep to the total time spent in bed.
+This method aims to help improve sleep efficiency, which is the ratio of time spent asleep to the total time spent in bed.
 It's important that this is done under guidance, as it can initially lead to increased daytime sleepiness.

 Stimulus Control Therapy